AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_xb1.md

 # Get started on Xbox One

 This page tells you everything you need to know in order to get started developing projects for Xbox One.
-You'll need to be a registered Xbox One developer with Microsoft already, and you'll need an Xbox One in developer mode to follow along with.
+You'll need to be a registered Xbox One developer with Microsoft already, and you'll need an Xbox One in developer mode to follow along.

 ## Step 1.
 First-time setup